Sick & Safe Time

 What is Sick and Safe Time?

-Sick and safe time is a law in Minneapolis requiring employers to provide some access to leave because working-while-sick endangers everyone.
-This is clearer now more than ever.
+Sick and safe time is a law requiring employers to provide some access to leave because working-while-sick endangers everyone.
+Investment in people grows businesses and healthier communities.

 Picture